 For much of the year, most of us depend on a furnace or air conditioner to heat or cool our homes.
 But what if your thermostat keeps blinking without raising or lowering the temperature?

-But that’s just the short answer.
+That’s the short answer, anyway.
 Keep reading, and I’ll provide you with the list of reasons why your thermostat is blinking.
 And tell you what you need to do to fix the issue (though this may involve calling a pro).

 If only a thermostat could talk to us and tell us exactly what the problem is without making us play a guessing game.

 I have no doubt that future is nearly here—if it isn’t already, and I missed the news release—but for now, we need to rely on the obscure messaging of our thermostats.

 We need to translate all that flashing and blinking.